bloomsburyai/cape-client/docs/source/ctrl_f_tutorial.rst

 A sample Answer will look something like this::

     {
-         'text': 'This is the answer text',
+         'answerText': 'This is the answer text',
-         'confidence': 0.88,
+         'answerContext': 'context for This is the answer text', 'confidence': 0.88,
          'sourceType': 'document',
          'sourceId': '8dce9e4841fc944b120f7c5a31ea4dd73bfe41258206af37d5d43a2c74ab27c9',
+         'answerTextStartOffset': 10,
+         'answerTextEndOffset': 100,
-         'startOffset': 0,
+         'answerContextStartOffset': 0,
-         'endOffset': 100
+         'answerContextEndOffset': 120,
     }

 Again, let's go through these attributes in turn to make sure we understand what's going on.

-``text`` is the raw string that the AI thinks is the answer to your query.
+``answerText`` is the raw string that the AI thinks is the answer to your query.

 ``confidence`` is a float between 0 and 1 that represents how confident the AI is with this answer.